-- The assessment must have been completed or updated within 4 years and the stakeholder meetings must have occurred within 1 year prior to application submission. - Your job training program must have been in place within 1 year prior to application submission (but could have been established before then). - The networking meeting must have occurred within 1 year prior to application submission.
+- The assessment must have been completed or updated within the past 4 years and the stakeholder meetings must have occurred within the past year. - Your job training program must have been in place within the past year (but could have been established before then). - The networking meeting must have occurred within the past year.